 We load my stuff with the cab drivers help and start off.
 I look out the window.
 The city is dirty, and the buildings are old.
 It isn’t like downtown Minneapolis, which is pristine and kept up.
 I see people everywhere, walking; many of them look haggard like they haven’t showered nor had a decent meal in days.
 I’m uncomfortable.

-Diana notices and says, “I know, it’s different, isn’t it?
+Diana notices.
+“I know, it’s different, isn’t it?
 I was walking down the street a week or so ago and there was human poop in the sidewalk.”

-I look at Diana then disgusted but on the verge of laughter, “How did you know it was human poop?”
+I look at Diana then disgusted but on the verge of laughter.
+“How did you know it was human poop?”
 I ask, my eyes gleaming from tiredness as well.

 “Because I saw a guy squatting by the tree before I made it that far,” she says.

 Diana starts to tell me about her host family in preparation for meeting them.
 She explains how the Mom and Dad divorced, so the Mom is living alone.
 She says that the Dad had an affair and that was the end of their relationship.
 Not uncommon for the culture, she says, although it doesn’t always end in divorce.
 She tells me how the mother is prejudice against the indigenous people of the country.
-Diana had gotten lice from a trip to Honduras and the host Mom immediately assumed it was from the indigenous people she had stayed with for a week.
+Diana had gotten lice from a trip to Honduras and the host Mom assumed it was from the indigenous people she had stayed with for a week.
 Despite the indigenous folks poor living conditions, they are clean.
 Life is hard; often the men must work away from their families for many hours in the hot sun picking coffee for little money.
 Alcoholism and abuse aren’t uncommon either, she tells me.

 We arrive at the home, and I am alarmed by the large steel doors.
 I also notice the barbed wire at the top of the steel doors and around the top of the cement wall that surrounds the house.